HEALTH AND SAFETY

 ADULT ABUSE, NEGLECT AND EXPLOITATION ACT

-(3) Any person, including any officer or employee of a financial institution, who has reasonable cause to believe that a vulnerable adult is being abused, neglected or exploited may report such information to the commission or its contractors.
+(3) Any person, including any officer or employee of a financial institution, who has reasonable cause to believe that a vulnerable adult is being abused, neglected, or exploited may report such information to the commission or its providers.

 [(39-5303) 1982, ch.
 286, sec.
 2, p.
 734; am. and redesig.
 1990, ch.
 213, sec.
 46, p.
 518; am.
 1991, ch.
 329, sec.
 4, p.
 849; am.
 1996, ch.
 78, sec.
 2, p.
 248; am.
 1998, ch.
 308, sec.
 4, p.
 1021; am.
 1998, ch.
 396, sec.
 1, p.
 1240; am.
 2000, ch.
 274, sec.
 119, p.
 856; am.
 2018, ch.
 56, sec.
 1, p.
 141; am.
 2019, ch.
 43, sec.
 3, p.
 117; am.
 2023, ch.
 158, sec.
 3, p.
 429.]